Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Hassall Grove - Plumpton, placing the area among the bottom 25% of areas assessed nationally

-Hassall Grove - Plumpton has recorded approximately 51 residential properties granted approval per year.
+Hassall Grove - Plumpton has recorded approximately 51 residential properties granted approval annually.
 Over the past five financial years, from FY21 to FY25, a total of 255 homes have been approved, with an additional 20 approved so far in FY26.
-The population has been declining in recent years, yet development activity has remained adequate relative to this decline, which is positive for buyers.
+Despite recent population decline, development activity has been adequate relative to other areas, benefiting buyers seeking affordable housing options, as new dwellings are developed at an average cost of $254,000, below the regional average.

 Frequently Asked Questions - Development